 Warning: Don’t give this to little ones unless you’re ready for a wild time.

 Nothing beats an ice-cold lemonade after a long day of hitting the rides and walking around the fairground in sweltering temps.
-And many fairs are getting artfully creative with their versions, like the Minnesota State Fair, which introduced refreshing lavender lemonade this year.
+And many fairs are getting artfully creative with their versions, like lavender lemonade.

 16. Fried Mac and Cheese